notoriousb1t/just-animate-3-docs/docs/api/eases.md

 <pre data-lang="js">
 just.animate(".box", 2000, {
   transform: "translate(80vw)",
-  ease: "yoyo(2) sine(in-out)"
+  $ease: "yoyo(2) sine(in-out)"
 });
 </pre>
 </Example>

 ## Custom Eases
 Registering a custom only requires adding a function to `eases`.
 The function should accept whatever arguments are needed to generate the ease function and then return an ease function in turn.
 Ease functions may be cached, so it is important that ease functions are pure and do not hand out different ease functions as a result of outside mutations.
-Here is an example of a custom power ease:
+Here is an example of a custom power $ease:

 <Example mode="left-to-right" :height="320">
 <pre data-lang="js">